Suicide is a prominent public health concern in Australia, and globally.

 - People living with chronic pain or illness.

-While men are four times more likely to die by suicide than women, females generally have higher rates of suicidal thinking, planning and attempts.
+While men are three times more likely to die by suicide than women, females generally have higher rates of suicidal thinking, planning and attempts.

 When considering the full spectrum of suicidal thinking and behaviours, both men and women are affected across the age span, and interventions may need to be considered and targeted differently.